massoncheg/forgejo-docs/docs/admin/actions/runner-installation.md

 The `Forgejo runner` relies on application containers (Docker, Podman, etc.) or system containers (LXC) to execute a workflow in an isolated environment.
 They need to be installed and configured independently.

+It is common for workflows to also require interaction with a container environment, for example to execute `docker build` commands.
+This is distinct from how Forgejo Runner itself executes jobs, and is an optional configuration that is described in detail in [Utilizing Docker within Actions](../docker-access/).

 - **Docker:**
   See the [Docker installation](https://docs.docker.com/engine/install/) documentation for more information.

 - **Podman:**
   Podman provides a (generally compatible) Docker CLI and Socket.
 Depending on your distribution, you may need to install an additional package (e.g. `podman-docker` for Ubuntu).
   The socket is _not enabled by default_ and must be enabled.
 If it is not, the Forgejo runner complains about "daemon Docker Engine socket not found", or "cannot ping the docker daemon".
   On systemd-based distributions, there is a systemd unit available which can be enabled `systemctl enable --now podman.socket`.
   To use [rootless podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) for the socket, run `systemctl --user enable --now podman.socket` as the runner user.

   On non-systemd distributions, the podman socket can be provided by running `podman system service -t 0` in the background.